All Episodes

 They don't do it on purpose.

-And we don't know how many people may have been murdered and raped and victims of violent crime, because they don't want us to know.
+And we don't know how many people may have been murdered and raped and victims of violent crime because they don't want us to know.

-Uh with that said, we're sometimes able to piece together a list of names.
+With that said, we're sometimes able to piece together a list of names.